diyscif/diyscif/scif-thesis.md

 ## Electromagnetic/TEMPEST Shielding

-Electromagnetic shielding is used to prevent inadvertent emissions of sensitive information from the SCIF and to make information transmission from bugging devices located within it more difficult.
+Electromagnetic shielding is used to prevent inadvertent emissions of sensitive information from the SCIF, and to make information transmission of bugging devices located within it more difficult.
 These shields take the form of separate enclosures around the entire protected space, and make use of different phyiscal principles to block airborne electromagentic waves.
 All penetrations of the elctromagentic shield, like pipes, ducts, and cables, are treated separately to prevent the inadvertent or malicious transmission of sensitive information along them.
-A monitoring system can be designed to ensure the continuous performance of such a shield over time.
+Additionally, a monitoring system can be designed to ensure the continuous performance of the electromagnetic shield over time.

-With the proper electromagnetic shield design, otherwise problematic signal processing equipment, like computers, can be operated inside the SCIF without concerns of leaking TEMPEST information.
-This saves the operator from having to block emanations at every using by using more expensive shielded equipment.
+With the proper electromagnetic shield design, otherwise problematic signal processing equipment, like computers, can be operated inside the SCIF without concerns of leaking TEMPEST information to the outside.
+This saves the operator from having to buy more expensive, shielded equipment with the purpose of blocking emanations at the individual device level.

 ### Functional Principles

 There are multiple functional principles which electromagentic shields can utilize to block airborne waves.
-Faraday cages are the simplest and most well known type of electromagnetic shields.
-They make use of conductive material to distribute externally induced electric charges within the conductive material cancelling the charge's effects in the cage's interior.
+Faraday cages are the simplest and most well known type of electromagnetic shield.
+They make use of conductive material to distribute externally induced electric charges within the material, cancelling the charge's effects in the cage's interior.
 The cage can be imagined as two metal plates connected by an electric conductor.
-Because of the higher conductivity of within the material than in the surrounding air, the external field causes charges to migrate from one plate to the other instead of being wirelessly transmitted.
-This happens until there is no longer an electric field between the plates that could motivate charges to cross to the opposite plate.
+Because of the higher conductivity within the material than into the surrounding air, the external field causes charges to migrate from one plate to the other instead of being wirelessly transmitted.
+Migration of charges between plates happens until there is no longer an electric field between the plates that could motivate charges to cross to the opposite side. [@wolfsperger2008, p.
-[@wolfsperger2008, p.
 90]

-![Two short-circuited conductive plates functioning as a Faraday cage [@wolfsperger2008, p.
+![Two Short-Circuited Conductive Plates Functioning as a Faraday Cage [@wolfsperger2008, p.
 89]](images/faraday.png){height=40%}

-Like Faraday cages, dielectric shields can be used to shield electrostatic fields.
-They work by refracting electric field lines at the shield's boundary.
+Like Faraday cages, dielectric shields are used to block electrostatic fields.
-An electric field line is "bent" toward boundary when transitioning from a material with a low dielectric constant, like air, to a material with a high dielectric constant, like mineral materials.
-A dielectric shield must have thick walls made of a material with a high permittivity in order to achieve appreciable shielding effectiveness.
+They work by refracting electric field lines at the shield's boundary, preventing them from entering the inside.
+They make use of the fact that an electric field line is "bent" toward the material boundary when transitioning from a material with a low dielectric constant, like air, to a material with a high dielectric constant, like a mineral material.
+For this effect to take place, a dielectric shield must have thick walls made of a material with high electromagnetic permittivity.
 For technical shields, the shielding effectiveness of dielectric shields is orders of magnitude lower than that of a Faraday cage at the same cost.
-Therefore, in normal cases, the shielding of electric fields is always carried out using the principle of the Faraday cage.
+Therefore, in normal cases the shielding of electric fields is preferably carried out using the Faraday cage principle. [@wolfsperger2008, pp.
-[@wolfsperger2008, pp. 93-94]
+93-94]

-![Dielectric screen consisting of a thick-walled sheath with a high dielectric constant (permittivity) refracting electric field lines [@wolfsperger2008, p.
+![Dielectric Shield, Consisting of a Thick-walled Sheath with a High Dielectric Constant (Permittivity), Refracting Electric Field Lines [@wolfsperger2008, p.
 93]](images/dielectric.png){height=40%}

 Dimagentic shields are fully analog to dielectric shields, just that they function in the realm of magnetostatic fields instead of electrostatic fields.
-Magnetic field lines are refracted at the boundary between materials with different magentic permeability.
+Instead of electric field lines, magnetic field lines are refracted at the boundary between materials with different magentic permeability.
 The high permeability magnetostatic shield is much more important in practice than the dielectric shield.
 Since there is no physical effect equivalent to the Faraday cage for shielding static magnetic fields they present the only method of shielding static magnetic fields, like those emanating from electrical conductors carrying a direct current.
-They require high-permeability materials, such as pure iron, to provide effective shielding of both static and variable magnetic fields. [wolfsperger2008, pp.
+They must be built from high-permeability materials, such as pure iron, to provide effective shielding of both static and variable magnetic fields. [wolfsperger2008, pp. 94-96]
-94-96]

 The most useful functional principle for the electromagnetic shielding of SCIFs is the electrodynamic shield.
-It shields variable magnetic fields while also functioning as a Faraday cage.
-Variable magnetic fields induce electric currents which in turn cause eddy currents to pile up within the conductive material.
+It shields variable magnetic fields while also functioning as a full Faraday cage.
+In the electrodynamic shield, variable magnetic fields induce electric currents which in turn cause eddy currents to pile up within the conductive material.
 These eddy currents cause magnetic fields that are directed against the external magnetic field and cancel it out.
 This effect grows stronger the higher the frequency of the variable magnetic field.
 The electrodynamic shield must be constructed of a highly conductive material with minimal openings.
 Therefore it coincidentally also works as a Faraday cage.
-An electrodynamic shield made of an ideally conductive shell without openings shields alternating electric and variable magnetic fields as well as DC electric fields.
-Luckily, shielding variable magnetic fields is of primary interest in SCIF building.
-Shielding against static magnetic fields is the absolute exception. [@wolfsperger2008, pp.
+An electrodynamic shield, made of an ideally conductive shell without openings, shields alternating electric and variable magnetic fields as well as DC electric fields.
+Forunately, shielding variable magnetic fields is of primary interest in SCIF building.
+Shielding static magnetic fields, on the other hand, is the absolute exception. [@wolfsperger2008, pp. 100-102]
-100-102]

 ### Materials